biona001/GhostKnockoffGWAS/docs/src/man/examples.md

 sample_knockoff_time_t24,2.3322181589999995
 ```

 + The first 4 rows indicate the number of discovered SNPs according to `GhostKnockoffGWAS`, for different target FDR levels.
 For example, when target $\text{FDR} = 0.1$, there are 15 significant SNPs whose knockoff q-value is below 0.1.
 If these SNPs reside in different groups, then according to the knockoff procedure, these discoveries are conditionally independent.
-Later in step 5, we will apply a post-processing step to further count the number of independent discoveries are determined by the physical distance between these SNPs.
+Later in step 5, we will apply a post-processing step to further count the number of independent discoveries as determined by the physical distance between these SNPs.
 + The next few rows contain parameters used in the analysis, as well as timing results.

 !!! tip